eXergiemaschine – Booster Heat Pump for Waste Heat and Heating Technology

 The eXm is designed for both new and existing systems.
 It can be combined with heat pumps, waste heat, district heating, solar thermal energy, PVT systems and fossil heat generators, thus offering a high degree of flexibility in system integration.

-Yes, the eXm is the perfect complement to heat pumps.
-While the heat pump supplies the base temperature, the eXm efficiently generates higher temperatures.
-This increases the performance of the overall system.
+Yes, the eXm optimally complements heat pumps.
+In this combination, it takes on the role of a booster heat pump: While the heat pump provides the base temperature, the eXm efficiently generates higher temperatures.
+This increases the overall system's performance.

 The eXm uses energy that would otherwise have to be disposed of at additional cost and provides defined temperature conditions.
 This leads to a significantly more efficient use of resources.